railsuser2014/openobject-doc-book-en/3/3_9/journals.rst

 the fields and the properties of each field.
 For example the field :guilabel:`Account Number` must appear when entering data in the bank journal but not in the other journals.

-Before creating a new view for a journal check that there's nothing similar already defined for another journal.
+Before creating a new view for a journal check that there is nothing similar already defined for another journal.
 You should only create a new view for new types of journal.

 .. note:: Customizing views

-	You'll often have to edit a journal view.
+	You will often have to edit a journal view.
 	For example, for a journal in a foreign currency you add a field for the currency and this currency must be in the journal view.